Saying goodbye is never easy, regardless of how or when it happens.

 On that ordinary Saturday morning I woke to the usual sounds of birds chirping in the backyard.
 After stretching and checking the clock, I crept out of bed to the crate where my old lady sleeps at night now that she has taken to wandering through the house and getting lost.
 My heart stopped.
 There she was, curled in a ball, asleep.
 But she was too still.

 I threw the cage door open and our other dog, Jock, jumped out.
-Cupcake remained too still, didn’t even lift her head when [other dog's name] jumped on her trying to greet me.
+Cupcake remained too still, didn’t even lift her head when my other dog jumped on her trying to greet me.
 Suddenly, my heart seemed to be pounding in my ears and my body flushed.
 There was a rushing wind and ringing in my ears.
 I reached gently towards her and tried to speak, but nothing came out.
 Tears streamed from my eyes as I cradled her head in my hands.
 Her body was completely limp and her leg drooped to the floor when it slipped from my grasp.
 I lifted her eyelids and saw that her eyes were not responsive.
 I was sure she was dying.

 “It’s okay, sweetie.
 You can go.
 Tell Dad that I said I love him.”